DoubleDrup/Autocad-Plugin-Templates/tutorial/tutorial.md

     ```
 4. Change the `RootNamespace` to the value of `sourceName` in the `template.json` file.
 This is important because every instance of this value will be replaced to the _name of the implementation of the template_, which is really handy.
 This will become clear after reinstalling the template.
 5. Change the paths of the references to `accoremgd.dll`, `Acdbmgd.dll` and `acmgd.dll` to where they are located on your device.
-6. Save the file as `Autocad.Template.Basic.csproj` and remove the `.txt` file.
+6. Save the file as `Autocad.Template.Basic.csproj` to the `Autocad.Template.Basic` folder.

 ![Added a .csproj file](images/basics/3_added_csproj_file.png)
 Reinstall your template like earlier and then create a project with the template that is called `TestSourceName` for example.
 When you inspect the project you will see the following changes: